dladams/duneproc/doc/tutorial02.md

 ### Validation

-#### June 10, 2022
+#### July 7, 2022
-The examples above were run successfully with dunesw develop, dunerun 1.17.0 and duneproc 2.4.1.
+The examples above were run successfully with dunesw v09_5, dunerun 1.21.0 and duneproc 2.4.1.
 See [duneproc issue 3](https://github.com/dladams/duneproc/issues/3).